qut-dmrc/encrypt_all_the_things/encrypt_all_the_things_slides/index.md

 Note:
 * There have been examples in news lately of people repeatedly having their numbers ported just using their name and DOB as authorisation
-* Same Telstra outage last week stopped people receiving SMS for 2FA
+* Same Telstra outage early this year stopped people receiving SMS for 2FA

 ----